The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 Tasty Booze, Dusseldorf, Germany

-Yet another must-try local product, Killepitsch is a strong, herbal liqueur that has been produced in Dusseldorf according to a secret family recipe since 1858.
-The dark drink, which includes at least 90 herbs, spices and fruits, is available at most of the pubs in Dusseldorf.
+Yet another must-try local product, Killepitsch is a strong, herbal liqueur that has been produced according to a secret family recipe since 1858.

-However, one of the best bars in Dusseldorf selling Killepitsch is Et Kabuffke Killepitschstube.
-We took a seat inside the dimly lit, intimate interior for our shot of Killepitsch – but orders can also be placed from the street through the bar window.
-Just remember to sip it, not shoot it.
-It’s meant to be savored.
+We sat inside the intimate interior – but orders can also be placed from the street through the window.
+Just remember, it’s meant to be savored not shot.

 #10 Get a Caffeine Jolt at Dusseldorf Cafes